windmaomao/adventofcode/2015/md/2 - I Was Told There Would Be No Math.md

 ### Model

-Model the `Box` as a list of integer sizes.
+Model the `Box` as a list of integer sizes which can be extracted via `Regex`.

 ```kotlin
 typealias Box = List<Int>